-Because we have not designated the amount of net proceeds from this offering to be used for any particular purpose, our management will have broad discretion as to the application of the net proceeds from this offering and could use them for purposes other than those contemplated at the time of the offering.
+Because we have not designated the entire amount of net proceeds from this offering to be used for a particular purpose our management will have broad discretion as to the application of the net proceeds from this offering and could use them for purposes other than those contemplated at the time of the offering.
 Our management may use the net proceeds for corporate purposes that may not improve our financial condition or market value.

-You may experience immediate and substantial dilution.
+You will experience immediate and substantial dilution.

-The offering prices per share in this offering may exceed the net tangible book value (deficit) per share of our common stock.
-Assuming that an aggregate of 4.9 million shares of our common stock are sold at a price of \$8.16 per share pursuant to this prospectus supplement, which was the last reported sale price of our common stock on The Nasdaq Capital Market on March 10, 2021, for aggregate gross proceeds of \$40,000,000, before deducting commissions and estimated aggregate offering expenses payable by us, you would experience immediate dilution of \$6.56 per share, representing the difference between our as adjusted net tangible book value (deficit) per share as of December 31, 2020 after giving effect to this offering and the assumed offering price.
+Because the offering price per share in this offering exceeds the net tangible book value (deficit) per share of our common stock, you will experience immediate dilution of \$3.23 per share, representing the difference between our as adjusted net tangible book value (deficit) per share as of March 31, 2021 after giving effect to this offering and the public offering price.
 The exercise of outstanding stock options may result in further dilution of your investment.
 See the section entitled "Dilution" below for a more detailed illustration of the dilution you would incur if you participate in this offering.

-You may experience future dilution as a result of future equity offerings.
+You may experience additional dilution as a result of future equity offerings.